About This Statistic

-This statistic shows the coal-mining employment in West Virginia from 2009 to 2014, by mine type.
+This statistic shows the coal-mining employment in West Virginia from 2009 to 2015, by mine type.
 In 2009, 21,671 people were working in West Virginia's coal industry in total.
-Of that number, over 14 thousand of the employees worked underground.
+Of that number, nearly 15 thousand of the employees worked in underground coal mines.

 Coal-mining in West Virginia

-Coal-mining in West Virginia totaled 18,330 jobs in 2014, with 14,338 jobs located in underground mines and 3,992 jobs dedicated to surface mines.
-Based on underground mine production, West Virginia is one of the top states in the country.
-In the Appalachian region, where West Virginia is located, there were nearly 45 thousand coal mining jobs in 2014.
+Coal-mining in West Virginia totaled 15,490 jobs in 2015, with 12,555 jobs located in underground mines and 2,935 jobs dedicated to surface mines.
+Based on underground coal mine production, West Virginia is one of the top states in the country.
+In the Appalachian region, where West Virginia is located, there were nearly 38 thousand coal mining jobs in 2015, down from nearly 45 thousand in 2014.
 Within West Virginia, 23 counties produced coal in 2014, with the McDowell County producing the most.
 In West Virginia, business taxes paid by the coal and utility industry account for over half of the total business taxes paid.